 Her judgement should be based only on all the evidence.
 It clearly appears it was not close.

 Further evidence of the judge’s animus was awarding of $80,000 in costs against Wayne.
 This when the key evidence was concealed for four years by Wendi, Norman Yu, his employer BMO Nesbitt Burns, and counsel.
 This was abusive and unwarranted in the circumstances.

 The judgement was perverse and contrary to the law and weight of the evidence.

 Courts and Judges can make mistakes.
-But this, in my opinion was not a mistake it was an intentional denial and perversion of justice.
+But this, in my opinion was not a mistake it was an intentional denial and perversion and corruption of justice.

 The notice of appeal was filed a few days late.
 The court refused to extend the time for filing and the matter was never heard on its merits.